bibleexchange/courses/_church-history/en/100_apostolic-church/apostolic-church.md

 ### James

 James was the younger brother of the Lord.
-He is not to be confused with the Apostle James who was killed by Herod in Acts 12.
+He is not to be confused with the apostle James who was killed by Herod in Acts 12.
 "And he killed James the brother of John with the sword" (Acts 12:2).
 James was the presiding elder or pastor of the Jerusalem church.
 He recognized the Gentiles as part of the body of Christ.
 History records James was martyred around AD 62.

-### The Apostle John
+### John

 John was the youngest of the Apostles.
 He arose as a leader after the death of the other original Apostles.
 John taught Ignatius and Polycarp who would become leaders of the Church.